Transfer time

 Off the Mountain

-Apres-ski kicks off in atmospheric mountain huts on the home runs back to Kirchberg (Schneebar Oberkaser) and the picturesque, traditional resort centre has a good après-ski scene and good selection of shops, bars and restaurants.
-The Ice Bar is a popular Dutch après-ski haunt and the Fuchslochl and Der Tiroler cater for the late night crowd.
+Apres-ski kicks off in atmospheric huts on the home runs back to Kirchberg (Schneebar Oberkaser) and the picturesque, traditional resort centre has a good après-ski scene and good selection of shops, bars and restaurants.
+The Ice Bar is a popular Dutch après-ski haunt and the Fuchslochl and Der Tiroler cater for the late crowd.

 There is tobogganing, night skiing and ice climbing on the flood-lit Gaisberg mountain and more activities available in nearby Kitzbühel.